PySimpleSQL/pysimplesql/README.md

 selected_restaurant=win['Restaurant.name']
 selected_item=win['Item.name']
 ```
-### Any Questions?
-It's that simple.
+### It really is that simple.
+All of the heavy lifting is done in the background!

 To get the best possible experience with PySimpleSQL, the magic is in the schema of the database.
 The automatic functionality of PySimpleSQL relies on just a couple of things:
-- foreign key constraints on the database tables (lets PySimpleSQL know what the relationships are)
+- foreign key constraints on the database tables (lets PySimpleSQL know what the relationships are, though manual relationship mapping is also available)
 - a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent tables are
-refreshed
+changed
 - PySimpleGUI™ control keys need to be named {table}.{field} for automatic mapping.
 Of course, manual mapping is
-supported as well. @Database.record() is a convenience function/"custom control" to make adding records quick and easy!
+supported as well. @Database.record() is a convenience function/"custom element" to make adding records quick and easy!
 - The field 'name', (or the 2nd column of the database in the absence of a 'name' column) is what will display in
 comboxes for foreign key relationships.
 Of course, this can be changed manually if needed, but truly the simplictiy of
 PySimpleSQL is in having everything happen automatically!